sridhar47/Modules/logger/README.md

 Jails architecture relies on messaging strategy once it helps us to decouple our modules.
 Unfortunately, it turns out that it can be pretty hard to track and debug events in Javascript.

-Debugger module helps you to visualize all the subscriptions and publishing events and also to easily track your Jails application mistakes from Jails workflow perspective.
+Logger module helps you to visualize all the subscriptions and publishing events and also to easily track your Jails application mistakes from Jails workflow perspective.

 ## What it does